 Theme Park History: Boardwalk and Baseball Theme Park

-Boardwalk and Baseball was my introduction into the world of theme parks.
+Boardwalk and Baseball was my introduction into the world of amusement parks and theme parks.
 The short lifespan of the park was sad and I’ve always wished that it had stayed around so that I could have experienced it again as an adult.

-Boardwalk and Baseball was located outside of Orlando, Fl in Davenport at the corner of Interstate 4 and Highway 27.
-Right in the center of Florida.
+Boardwalk and Baseball was located outside of Orlando, Florida in Davenport at the corner of Interstate 4 and Highway 27.
+Right in the heart of Florida.

 My fondest memory was of the gigantic wood roller coaster named the Florida Hurricane and how I wished I was big enough to ride it.

-Writing this article reminds me of the joy I felt that day on my field trip while attending Yalaha Headstart School.
+Writing this article reminds me of the joy I felt that day on my field trip while attending Yalaha Headstart School in Lake County Florida.

 There were many rumors regarding why it had closed, so today we’re going through the history of Boardwalk and Baseball.